A transient ischaemic attack (TIA) or "mini stroke" is caused by a temporary disruption in the blood supply to part of the brain.

 Treatment will depend on your individual circumstances, such as your age and medical history.

-You're likely to be given advice about lifestyle changes you can make to reduce your stroke risk, in addition to being offered medicine to treat the cause of the TIA.
+You're likely to be given advice about lifestyle changes you can make to reduce your stroke risk, and be offered medicine to treat the cause of the TIA.

-In some cases, surgery may be needed to unblock the carotid arteries, the main blood vessels that supply the brain with blood.
+In some cases, a surgery called a carotid endarterectomy may be needed to unblock your carotid arteries, which are the main blood vessels that supply your brain with blood.

 Preventing a transient ischaemic attack (TIA)